Peter Hannan (producer)

-Peter John Hannan (born August 13, 1954) is an American producer, animator, singer-songwriter and author.

-Hannan is the creator, executive producer, and showrunner of the Nickelodeon series CatDog, for which he also wrote and sang the theme song.
-He was the story editor, occasional songwriter, and interstitial producer of the animated PBS Kids series Let's Go Luna!.
+Peter John Hannan (born August 13, 1954) is an American producer, animator, singer-songwriter, educator and author.
+He is the creator of the Nickelodeon animated series CatDog, for which he also performed and wrote the accompanying theme song.
+He also was the producer, story editor, and songwriter of the PBS Kids animated series Let's Go Luna!.

-He created a web series called Really Freaking Embarrassing.
+He created the web series Really Freaking Embarrassing.
 His single-panel cartoon The Adventures of a Huge Mouth ran in independent newspapers and magazines in Harper's, Esquire and others.
 He writes and illustrates books, including Petlandia, My Big Mouth: 10 Songs I Wrote That Almost Got Me Killed, The Greatest Snowman in the World, Super Goofballs, Sillyville or Bust, Escape from Camp Wannabarf, School After Dark: Lessons in Lunacy, The Battle of Sillyville: Live Silly or Die!
 And Freddy!
 King of Flurb.

 He co-founded the company FutureVision, which produced a TV concert series featuring blues artist Muddy Waters, Albert King, Buddy Guy & Junior Wells, Bobby Bland, Otis Rush, and Blind John Davis.

 Hannan has taught, lectured, and led art, writing, animation, and creativity workshops for pre-school through college students.
 He has worked as a graphic designer and art director and created illustrations for magazines, newspapers, and advertising.
 He exhibits paintings, illustrations, and cartoons.